• Skip to primary navigation

 • Keep an eye on the baking time.
 Set a timer for the first time stated in the recipe and check with a skewer -- it should come out clean.

 • Use the frosting while still soft.
-Once the chocolate in the frosting sets up, it will become firm and difficult to spread so use it right when it is at a "pudding-like" consistency.
-Whipping it with a whisk will help you control the amount of air that you incorporate because if you use a mixer it is so easy to over-whip which will cause it to stiffen up quickly.
+Once the cocoa butter from the chocolate in the frosting re-crystallizes and sets up, it will become firm and thicken the frosting, so use it right when it is at a "pudding-like" consistency.
+Whipping it with a whisk will help you control the amount of force and air that you incorporate because if you use a mixer it is so easy to over-whip which will cause it to stiffen up quickly as the fat globules from the cream coalesce and come together.

 chocolate fudge cake